How to Vet a Research Peptide Vendor — The 2026 Checklist

 Work the checklist top to bottom — the earlier items carry the most weight:

-2. US shipping origin.
+US shipping origin.
 Domestic fulfillment removes customs-seizure risk and long transit that degrades temperature-sensitive material.
 A stated US origin is verifiable and lower-risk than an overseas reseller.
+Peptides are hygroscopic and degrade under temperature excursions above 25 °C and relative humidity above 40%; a three-week ocean transit through varying climates compounds this risk.
+Many overseas vendors repackage into smaller vials for US resale, which introduces an additional handling step and opportunity for cross-contamination.

-4. Independent reviews.
-Look for discussion on Reddit and Trustpilot that predates your visit — real order photos, COA screenshots, and repeat buyers.
-Discount reviews that are all five stars and posted in a single burst.
+Independent reviews.
+Look for discussion on Reddit (search r/peptides and r/researchchemicals), Trustpilot, and science forums that predates your visit — real order photos, COA screenshots, shipment timelines, and repeat buyers naming the same vendor across multiple posts.
+Discount reviews that are all five stars and posted in a single burst within 48 hours, which suggests a competitor or the vendor itself padding the rating.
+Negative reviews that name specific lot numbers and testing results carry more weight than vague complaints.

-5. Transparent payment.
-Multiple traceable options (card, ACH) give recourse.
-Crypto-only with no alternative is a mild negative, not disqualifying on its own.
+Transparent payment.
+Multiple traceable options (credit card, ACH, wire transfer) give recourse.
+Crypto-only with no alternative is a mild negative, not disqualifying on its own, but it eliminates chargeback protection and complicates disputes.
+A vendor that requires wire transfer and forbids questions about refunds is more opaque than one offering card payment.

 What separates a trustworthy vendor from a risky one?